wtRinaldi/portfolio/content/blog/nuxt-content-code-block.md

 ::

 ::CodeDescription
-After you've installed Nuxt Config, you should be able to add the content object to your nuxt.config file.
+After you've installed Nuxt Content, you should be able to add the content object to your nuxt.config file.
 Here you can add a highlight theme to your code.
 ::